Running the Benchmarks#

 For the most stable results, only run the benchmarks on the main branch.

-sudo nwb_benchmarks run
+sudo -E nwb_benchmarks run

 Or drop the sudo if on Windows.